 Coach Paige Gantar is 2022 American Volleyball Coaches Association (AVCA) 16's Club Coach of the Year!
 We are so extremely proud of coach Paige and all that the pours in to build EVA and all the athletes.

-Paige is in her third season as a Head Varsity Coach at Episcopal Collegiate School (ESC) and Lower School Physical Education teacher, sixth season as EVA Head Coach, and 12th season of coaching all together.
+Paige is in her fourth season as a Head Varsity Coach at Episcopal Collegiate School (ESC) and Lower School Physical Education teacher, seventh season as EVA Head Coach, and 13th season of coaching all together.
 Paige took over ECS Varsity Volleyball in the summer of 2020 and has transformed it past the recognition.
 ECS Varsity finished the 2022 season as a runner up.
 2021 season the Wild Cats were 3A Conference Champions while Coach Paige was named Conference Coach of the Year.
 Paige also received a huge recognition from AVCA by being name to the AVCA 30 Under 30 List.

 Paige has been coaching club for the last twelve seasons.
 She is returning to her sixth season with EVA as the coach for the highest level team.
 She graduated from Mount Carmel Academy, in New Orleans, LA, where she was part of the All-Star Team in 2009.
 She received a full athletic scholarship to the University of Arkansas-Little Rock (2009-2011), graduating in 2012 with a bachelors in Health Science.
 While at UALR, Paige was named Mississippi State's All Tournament player, Memphis University's All Tournament player and attended the Sunbelt Conference tournament every year.
 She finished her senior year at the University of Central Arkansas (UCA) and led her team to an undefeated season (21-0) finishing as Southland Conference Champions and holding the overall highest hitting percentage as a middle blocker.
 She graduated from UCA with a Masters of Science in Health Science in 2015.
 During her time at both UALR and UCA, Paige was awarded with the Sunbelt Conference Academic Honor Roll, the Southland Academic Honor Roll, Deans List and Chancellors List.